Jump to content

 • Like 1

-9. The annual Orionid Meteor Shower may already be underway.
-It is expected to peak during the night of 2020 OCT 20-21.
-Its radiant is in the constellation Orion.
+14. The annual Quadrantid Meteor Shower may already be underway, and is expected to peak during the night of 2021 JAN 02-03.
+Its radiant is in the no longer official constellation Quadrans Muralis, which is now part of Boötes.
 That is the direction toward which the meteor tails point, but the meteors are equally likely to appear anywhere in your sky.
-The Orionids are debris from the famous periodic comet 1P/Halley.
+It is conjectured that the Quadrantids are debris from the asteroid 2003 EH1, which in turn may have been a castoff from comet C/1490 Y1.

 Descriptions of the shower or perhaps even lucky photos would be welcome additions to this thread.